How to Edit a Novel: A Level-by-Level Diagnostic for Authors

 Character consistency

 Go through your manuscript and note every physical detail established about each major character: eye color, hair color, height, distinguishing features, age.
 Then search for every subsequent reference to these details and confirm they're consistent.
-A character whose eyes are described as brown in chapter two and grey in chapter fourteen has an error that every careful reader will catch and that no reader should have to catch.
+A character whose eyes are described as brown in chapter two and grey in chapter fourteen has an error that every careful reader will catch.
+No reader should have to catch it.
 Keep a character sheet as you revise and check every physical reference against it.

 Timeline and chronology